yogsototh/yblog/Scratch/en/blog/Absorb-Github-Events.md

 In the next line we simply print the `response`.

-[^1]: The reality is quite more complicated than that.
+[^300]: The reality is quite more complicated than that.
-    But hey, try to explain IO monad in less than 100 words...
+    But hey!
+Try to explain IO monad in less than 100 words...

 It is now time to receive some github events.
 Simply udpate the %url: